V1P0/BasketSplitter/Readme.md

 # BasketSplitter

-This is a simple tool to split a basket of items delivery options that minimizes the number of deliveries while also maximizing the number of items in the biggest delivery.
+This is a simple tool to split a basket of items into delivery options that minimizes the number of deliveries while also maximizing the number of items in the biggest delivery.

 # Algorithm
 The algorithm consists of two main steps: